kristojorg/bp/v1/README.md

   return <img src={logo} alt="Logo" />;
 }

-export default Header;
+export default function Header;
 ```

-This ensures that when the project is built, Webpack will correctly move the images into the build folder, and provide us with correct paths.
+This ensures that when the project is built, webpack will correctly move the images into the build folder, and provide us with correct paths.

 This works in CSS too: